 The COVID-19 pandemic created an economic firestorm that many nonprofit organizations have discovered to be difficult to put out.
 High inflation has taken a bite out of the budgets of nonprofit organizations and many nonprofits must fill a record number of job openings caused by an acute labor shortage.
+Exploring innovative strategies is crucial for shaping a nonprofit’s future and ensuring long-term impact in the community.
 Navigating your nonprofit through one of the most tumultuous periods in your history requires the ability to ease the anxiety your team members feel about your organization’s future.

 Flap Your Leadership Wings